GSA/digitalgov.gov/content/posts/2015-10-21-gov-analytics-breakdown-2-mobile-is-bigger-than-ever.md

   * Share of sessions via desktop (includes laptop) dropped significantly (from 80% to 66%)
   * Share of sessions via mobile devices (not including tablet) more than doubled (from 13% to 27%)

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/600-x-371-Desk-Mobile-tablet.jpg" alt="A chart showing the Percentage of Device Usage for desktop, mobile, and tablets, covering the years 2013, 2014, and 2015.
-It shows that while tablet usage has remained pretty steady, desktop usage has decreased and mobile usage has increased." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/600-x-371-Desk-Mobile-tablet.jpg" alt="A chart showing the Percentage of Device Usage for desktop, mobile, and tablets, covering the years 2013, 2014, and 2015.
+It shows that while tablet usage has remained pretty steady, desktop usage has decreased and mobile usage has increased." >}}

 Within the last year, we saw the combined mobile and tablet percentage exceed one-third of all sessions. **A third of the time, content on DAP-participating websites is viewed via mobile or tablet**, which has significant implications for Web design, responsiveness and mobile websites.